jowo-io/mono-repo-demo-2020/README.md

 ## Server/Backend

 Uses a custom webpack config to generate a single bundle file which can be deployed to a remote server.
 Is configured with Jest, ES6/Babel, Express.

-It is run in the background with Nodemon.
+During development it is run in the background with Nodemon and can be debugged in a headless Chrome console!

 See the [server readme here](./packages/server/README.md)